World Mitochondrial Disease Week round-up - The Lily Foundation

 28 September 2022

-A big THANK YOU to all our friends and supporters who took part in World Mitochondrial Disease Week earlier this month.
+A big thank you to all our friends and supporters who took part in World Mitochondrial Disease Week (WMDW) earlier this month.
 Once again, you made it a September to remember!

-Our amazing mito community pulled out all the stops to raise awareness, with Lily families, supporters, doctors and researchers getting involved around the country.
+Our amazing mito community pulled out all the stops to raise awareness about the inherited condition, with Lily families, supporters, doctors and researchers getting involved around the country.

 Our Light Up for Mito initiative was a big success, with several prominent buildings and landmarks up and down the country going green for WMDW.